[[phrase-matching]] === Phrase Matching

 no analysis phase; they search for the exact term specified.

-Thankfully, most people never need to use the span
+Thankfully, most people never need to use the span queries directly, as the

-query is usually good enough.
+match_phrase query is usually good enough.
 However, certain specialized

 fields, like patent searches, use these low-level queries to perform very